vikas0633/python/README.md

 12al.py - parse the mirdeep 2 output to the mysql supported output <br />
 12am.py - script to find the miRNA* sequences in profiles - /Users/vgupta/Desktop/script/python <br />
 12an.py - script to add an identifier based non-redundancy - /Users/vgupta/Desktop/script/python <br />
+mysql_batch - for saving file into the mysql database <br />

 ### gapfillRE